-“Every person I’ve spoken with says their next house is going to have a basement and a safe room,” Simpson tells me.
+“Every person I’ve spoken with says their next house is going to have a basement and a safe room,” Simpson says.
 Indeed, the family who lived in the destroyed home we visited survived in their safe room—and left a poignant “We Lived” message on one of their remaining exterior walls, letting friends and neighbors know they had pulled through.

 While I was mentally prepared for what I would experience in Joplin—and had probably seen hundreds of photos and nearly an hour of video clips—witnessing it in person was like a body blow to the senses.
-I found myself constantly whispering “Unbelievable”—because it was, simply, hard to accept as real carnage on such a mass scale.
+I found myself constantly whispering to myself “Unbelievable”—because it was, simply, hard to accept as real carnage on such a mass scale.

 As it happens, I went to a photography exhibition the Friday before I left for Joplin of images taken by the U.S. Army in Hiroshima in the weeks after the atomic bombing.
 And what I saw in Joplin was eerily, horrifyingly similar.

 The last two weeks have been highly emotional and stressful times for Simpson, Rutledge, and Coleman.
 How do they plan to decompress when they are finally able to focus again on their personal lives?